 Use the following links (or instructions) to access the code for the different tracking widgets:

-- ClustrMaps – ClustrMaps is the only visitor tracking widget on our list that requires you to sign up for an account to access the code.
+- ClustrMaps: This is the only visitor tracking widget on our list that requires you to sign up for an account to access the code.
 You’ll find detailed step by step instructions on how to set up ClustrMaps and access their code here.

-- Flag Counter – click on Get Your Flag Counter once you’ve customized your counter and the copy the code for websites (you can click on Skip if you don’t want to sign up using your email address)
+- Flag Counter: Click on Get Your Flag Counter.
+Once you’ve customized your counter you can then copy the code for websites (you can click on skip if you don’t want to sign up using your email address).

-Below’s an example of copy the code using the Feedjit code.
+Below is an example of copying the code using the Feedjit code (note: Feedjit is a service that has now closed).
 Highlight the code then right mouse click and select Copy.

 2. Go to Appearance > Widgets